pcarrott/pcarrott.github.io/content/home/experience.md

     location: Lisbon
     date_start: '2021-01-01'
     date_end: '2021-10-31'
-    description: Representative for the MSc students in Computer Science and Engineering at IST during 2020-2021.
+    description: Representative for the MSc students in Computer Science and Engineering at IST.

   - title: MSc in Computer Science and Engineering
     company: Instituto Superior Técnico